Last Updated: June 3, 2026

 Ben at $175 an hour

-Susan at $200an hour
+Susan at $200 an hour

 Approach 1: Enter a Duration Estimate.
 This is often called Fixed Duration estimating.